steptosky/XplnObj/readme.md

-# Cross-platform C++ library for working with X-Plane obj format
+# Cross-platform C++ library for working with the X-Plane .obj format

 | CI        | master | develop | last commit |
 | --------- |:------:|:-------:|:-----------:|